 When to shoot: Any time between morning and dusk

 POWDER TOWER PRAGUE

-The Powder Tower – Prašna Brána – is a brilliant Prague lookout tower on the eastern edge of the Stare Mesto, next door to the beautiful Prague Art Nouveau concert venue, Obecni Dum (Municipal House).
+The Powder Tower – Prašna Brána – is a brilliant Prague lookout tower on the eastern edge of the Stare Mesto, next door to the beautiful Art Nouveau Prague concert venue, Obecni Dum (Municipal House).
 It’s similar to the Old Town Bridge Tower and the Mala Strana Bridge Tower, with a distinctive sloping roof.
-However, iboth predate it by around a century – work began on the Powder Tower around 1475.
+However, both predate it by around a century – work began on the Powder Tower around 1475.
 It gets its name from its later function as a gunpowder store.

-Cathedral, Obecni Dum, Zizkov TV Tower, Old Town rooftops and spires
+What to photograph: The Tyn Church and St Vitus’ Cathedral, Obecni Dum, Zizkov TV Tower, Old Town rooftops and spires

 When to visit: Any time of day, but twilight is best